firefly-iii/docs/docs/docs/firefly-iii/features/rules.md

 This feature of Firefly III is pretty advanced, even if I say so myself.
 It does not support complicated rules.
 Rules like "the budget must be Groceries and the shop must be A or B" combine different operators ("and" and "or").
 This will not work.

+## Errors

+Rule actions may fail.
+For example, if a transaction has no category, a rule action to remove the category fails.
+Firefly III does not report this in the user interface because rules are often executed asynchronously.
+You can check the logs for errors.

+If you set up a [Slack or Discord notification channel](../advanced-installation/email.md), you will get these rule specific errors in your Slack or Discord channel.

 ## Screenshots

 ![A new rule can be given some basic information.](images/rules-meta.png)